Lock Repair Available Now

 ★★★★★

 "The multipoint lock on my back door stopped engaging properly.
-I thought I'd need a whole new door!
-Turns out it was a gearbox issue they fixed for a fraction of what I expected.
-Really honest service."
+I thought I'd need a whole new door — turns out it was the gearbox, fixed without a callout fee.
+Honest service."

 Verified customer